BREAKING: The border will be reopening on November 8, click here for details (this post will be updated soon).

 The Canada-USA land border closed on March 21st, 2020 for one month, and the measure had already been extended 17 times, all the way to September 21st (usually 1 month at a time).
 I will let you read the details below in case you hadn’t already.

-Now it’s been officially confirmed that the Canada-USA border closure will once again be extended by one month, until May 21st, the 13th extension.
+Now the US government confirmed that their side of the Canada-USA border closure will once again be extended to August 21st, the 16th extension—and the first unilateral one.